-So what do you think of when you hear about our ELCA colleges and universities?
-I'm sure there are many alumni of our colleges in the congregation.
+So what do you think of when you hear about our Lutheran colleges and universities?
+I'm sure there are many alumni of our colleges in the congregation today.
 I'm a proud Luther College grad and now have the honor to serve as Augsburg's 10th president.

-I read the texts assigned for this weekend and immediately thought of Augsburg's world class wrestling program - Jacob might have been an NCAA champ.
+I read this text from Genesis and immediately thought of Augsburg's world class wrestling program - Jacob might have been an NCAA champ.
 And as you might know, our chief rival for NCAA championships is the team from our sister school, Wartburg College.
 Who would have imagined two Lutheran colleges vying for wrestling titles!